 Christ has no body now on earth but yours,

-Today’s learning for me – to try harder to be present to other people and to allow them to experience ‘God-with-skin’ through me.
+What I want for Christmas this year to try harder to be present to other people and to allow them to experience ‘God with skin’ through me.

 Would you like to take part in #MondayMusings?
 Here’s how it works: